-There is no information about his personal preference for wine, but it can be assumed that the then classic wines of the Roman upper classes such as the famous Falernian were to be found.
-Even in peacetime, he let his soldiers work hard, these had among other things clear the land for the planting of new vineyards.
-This took place, for example, in the two provinces of Pannonia (western Hungary, Burgenland, etc.), especially along the Danube and Gaul.
-Paradoxically, Probus was allegedly murdered in a vineyard by dissatisfied soldiers of his army.
-The suspected background was that the emperor thought of dismissing the soldiers after relative peace had returned to the empire.
-The legionaries were therefore more and more used to civil tasks, which were very unpopular with the troops.
-In homage to the emperor in Serbia was the new breed Probus named.
-See also below Ancient wines and Antique grape varieties,
+There is no information about his personal wine preferences, but it can be assumed that on his table the then classic wines of the Roman upper class such as the famous one Falernian were to be found.
+Even in times of peace, he had his soldiers work hard, who had to clear the land to plant new vineyards.
+This was done, for example, in the two provinces of Pannonia (western Hungary, Burgenland etc.), especially on the Danube and Gaul.
+Paradoxically, Probus was allegedly murdered in a vineyard by dissatisfied soldiers from his army.
+The suspected background was that the emperor was thinking of dismissing the soldiers after relative peace had returned to the empire.
+The legionaries were therefore increasingly used for civilian tasks, which were very unpopular with the troops.
+New breeding was a tribute to the emperor in Serbia Probus named.
+See also under Ancient wines and Ancient grape varieties,